jorgeramira/ha-plant-tracking/README.md

 - A **manual fertilization tracker** using a datetime helper
 - Thresholds (warning + alert) based on the plant’s botanical family

-Now each component in more detail:
+Now to each component in more detail:

 ## 💧 Detecting Watering Automatically